computourist/RFM69-MQTT-client/RFID end node/readme.txt

 RFM69 RFID node sketch

+Version 2.0

+Lewishollow had a look at this code and proposed blocking interrupts at sketch level, rather than in the libraries.
+The code is now stable; RFID cards are being reported reliably and the code doesn't crash any more.

+Sending READ commands to the node is still not perfect: the blocking of interrupts sometimes causes radio packets to get lost.
+The gateway interprets this as a loss of signal of the radiolink.

+The unedited version of the MFRC522 library can be used.

+Version 1.0

 This node talks to the MQTT-Gateway and will:
 - send sensor data periodically
 - detect and read RFID cards and send the UID to the MQTT broker;